Pawsey-Internships/pawsey-version-control/_episodes/16-access_tokens.md

 # Securly Storing Your Personal Access Token

-A good solution to keep the PAT safe and not have to re-enter it with every 'git push' is to use a credential/password manager.
+As a PAT is used in place of your password by default it will need to be re-entered whenever you push to the remote GitHub repository.

 ## MacOS
-When you first push to a public GitHub repository or clone a private GitHub repository, you will be asked for a username and password.
+When you first push to the GitHub repository, you will be asked for a username and password.
 Provide your GitHub account username as the username and the PAT as the password.
 Once Git has successfully connected with the remote repository, the PAT will be automatically added to the Mac Keychain Access app.
 After this, there is no need to re-enter the PAT for future clone, push or pull actions.

 If you need to update the credentials stored in the Mac Keychain Access app, these [instructions](https://docs.github.com/en/get-started/getting-started-with-git/updating-credentials-from-the-macos-keychain) are useful.